Zsailer/phylopandas/README.md

 Finally, phylogenetics for humans!

-# How does it work?
+# how does it work?

 Don't worry, we didn't reinvent the wheel here.
 PhyloPandas simply bridges [BioPython](https://github.com/biopython/biopython) (great for parsing/writing sequence data) and [Pandas](https://github.com/pandas-dev/pandas)
 (great for human-accessible data storage).